 Cons

-If you’d like to try out Xfinity, but you can’t reasonably handle its Gigabit x6 price, you can get Xfinity’s Gigabit (1,000 Mbps) or Gigabit Extra plans (1,200 Mbps).
+If you’d like to try out Xfinity and its fast speeds, you can get Xfinity’s Gigabit (1,000 Mbps) or Gigabit Extra plans (1,200 Mbps).
 The prices and availability for those plans vary by area, but their current costs run between $60.00 and $80.00 per month, which are average prices for those speeds.

 Pros